Everglades National Park

 Alligator, Everglades National Park © Rodney Cammauf

-The vast Everglades National Park that spans the tip of the Florida peninsula, 35 miles (56km) southwest of Miami, has been described as a 40-mile-wide (64km) slow-moving river of grass, interspersed with shallow wetlands.
-It is the only subtropical preserve in North America, containing temperate and tropical plants.
-It also boasts dozens of endangered species that find a home in this natural habitat, like the swallowtail butterfly, American crocodile, leatherback turtle, southern bald eagle and West Indian manatee.
-The best way to explore the park is by canoe; although private operators also run rapid air-boat tours, which are popular with thrill-seeking visitors.
-The park has been accorded several honours including its designation as a UNESCO World Heritage Site, an International Biosphere Reserve and a Wetland of International Importance.
+The vast Everglades National Park that spans the tip of the Florida peninsula, 35 miles (56km) southwest of Miami, is a 40-mile-wide (64km) slow-moving river of grass, interspersed with shallow wetlands.
+It is the only subtropical preserve in North America, containing both temperate and tropical plants.
+It is also the home of dozens of endangered speciest, like the swallowtail butterfly, American crocodile, leatherback turtle, southern bald eagle, and West Indian manatee.
+The best way to explore the park is by canoe; although private operators also run rapid airboat tours, which are popular with thrill-seekers.
+The park has been accorded several honours including its designation as a UNESCO World Heritage Site, an International Biosphere Reserve, and a Wetland of International Importance.